Ze7111/Versace/README.md

-`in name < "What is your name?" \| (args) \| (type)` | Asks the user for input and stores it in the variable `name` `out < "Hello World" \| (args)` |  Prints the text to the console with the given arguments `public main()` | The main function that runs when the program starts
+`in name < "What is your name?" \| (args) \| (type)` | Asks the user for input and stores it in the variable `name` `out < "Hello World" \| (args)` |  Prints the text to the console with the given arguments `public main()` | The main function that runs when the program starts `from [module] include *` | Imports all the classes and functions from an other verscae file or a python file into the current scope (you can not use anything other than `*` in the include statement)

 ## Dramatic Mode in action
 ![image](images/Picture1.png)